andrelucas/akceph-build/README.md

 # Of course these can be combined.
 $ ./build-ceph.sh -- -d -O "nostrip" --build-binary

 # Run the unit tests.
+This is unreliable, because the unit tests are
+#  unreliable.
 $ ./build-ceph.sh -- -t

 # Build the doxygen docs.